 Ansam Abu Ahmad: EDU-SCAPE

-Although Nazareth city has a special status and religious, historical, touristic importance and more.
-It suffers from several problems that affect the quality of life of the residents who live or use it.
-The project addresses two main problems: the first is related to urbanism and the lack of public open spaces in the city, at the same time as the increasing density.
-The second is related to education and the way of learning in schools.
-Already today there is a shortage of public open spaces that serve the city.
-On the one hand, there are open spaces, but most of them are privately owned by churches, and they are fenced or surrounded by walls, and are not sufficiently accessible or utilized towards society.
-Alongside this, the education system that exists today does not use the environment, and it takes place inside closed classrooms inside closed school buildings which cut off from each other even from the city.
-From this, it appears that the commonality between the two problems presented is the lack of public and open space.
-The research question is: "In what way can the development of educational environments provide an answer to the open and public urban space in Nazareth"?

-The project reinvents the dialogue between school and city.
-And came to solve the problems through the re-planning of the city as one connected educational city, where you can study in-formally anytime and anywhere, this is by delimitation a number of existing squares and defining them through new buildings that integrates with the existing and demolition, planning new public open spaces that increase urbanity, that serve both schools and city, and creating one system that connects them as an educational strip that integrates into the city.
+The city of Nazareth has special status in terms of its religious, historical, and touristic importance.
+However, it suffers from several problems that affect the quality of life of residents.
+The project addresses two main problems: the first is related to urbanism, specifically a lack of public open spaces and increasing population density; the second pertains to education and learning methods used in the city’s schools.
+Although Nazareth has some open spaces, most of them are privately owned by churches, and they are fenced or surrounded by walls, which means they are largely inaccessible to wider society.
+Alongside this, the current education system does not use the outside environment, with lessons taking place only inside closed classrooms within school buildings, which cuts students off from the city.
+Indeed, there appears to be a commonality between these two problems—namely, a lack of public and open space.
+The research question is as follows: How can the development of educational environments mitigate limitations regarding open and public urban space in Nazareth?
+To address this question, the project reinvents the dialogue between schools and cities through re-planning of the city as one connected educational locale, where students can study informally anytime and anywhere.
+This involves delimiting a number of existing squares and defining them through the creation of new buildings, planning new public open spaces that increase urbanity and serve both schools and the city, and creating one system that connects them as an educational area that is integrated into the city.

 Lidia Abu Saleh: Of Steadfast Descent

-Historically, the Druze people of the Golan Heights are regarded as a steadfast community who resiliently safeguard their land and identity through the cultivation of their privately-owned agricultural fields.
-However, this resilient collective identity has gradually weakened after the annexation of the region in 1981, most prominently after ample opportunities for higher education were granted to the Golani people.
+Historically, the Druze people of the Golan Heights have been regarded as a steadfast community who resiliently safeguard their land and identity through the cultivation of their privately owned agricultural fields.
+However, this resilient collective identity has gradually been weakened since the annexation of the region in 1981, most prominently after ample opportunities for higher education were granted to the Golani people.
 Consequently, a significant generational dissonance is prevalent today among the Druze Golan population.

-The project aims to work to restore this steadfast identity through an architectural intervention rooted in education.
+The project aims to restore this steadfast identity through an architectural intervention rooted in education.
 The intervention proposes a novel educational system where foreign formal education and local traditional knowledge are equally incorporated.
-While the premise of the intervention is educational, the design functions in a way where the different generations interact through architectural learning, industrial, infrastructural, and social spaces; all of which are located within the agricultural fields between Majdal Shams and Mas’ada.
-These individual spaces form units which ultimately contribute to a large-scale system scattered throughout the agricultural fields.
-The center of each learning unit is the existing locally-built water catchments, which are used as functional tools for working and learning as well as spaces of socialization.
+Although the premise of this intervention is educational, the design functions in such a way that the different generations interact through architectural learning, as well as industrial, infrastructural, and social spaces located within the agricultural fields between Majdal Shams and Mas’ada.
+These individual spaces form units that ultimately contribute to a large-scale system scattered throughout the agricultural fields.
+The center of each learning unit comprises the existing locally built water catchments, which are used as functional tools for working and learning, as well as spaces of socialization.

 Nour Abuelhija: Greening, Growing, and Grounding